waleedhammam/test_blog/posts/2019-09-23-version-100-released.md

 author: The Nim Team
 excerpt: "The Nim Team is very proud and happy to announce the much-anticipated version 1.0 of the language."
 tags: nim, python, markdown
-description: "Today is the day.
-The Nim Team is very proud and happy to announce the much-anticipated version 1.0 of the language."
+description: Today is the day.
+The Nim Team is very proud and happy to announce the much-anticipated version 1.0 of the language.
 ---